Why do I need to tell you my name and contact information?

 We are unable to investigate anonymous reports but please be assured that your details will remain confidential and we will never share your information without prior consent.
 We will use your details to contact you for more information and keep you updated on what we’re doing to help.

-We will contact you to assess your report and inform you of the next steps and who will be dealing with your case within two working days.
+We will contact you to discuss your report, let you know the next steps and tell you which officer will be dealing with your case within two working days.

 The officer will support you throughout the investigation and work with you, your neighbours, the police and other agencies to put a stop to the anti-social behaviour.

-If a resident doesn’t stop behaving in an anti-social way, we will enforce measures in our tenancy agreement and any appropriate legal action.
+If a resident doesn’t stop behaving in an anti-social way, we will enforce the tenancy agreement and any take appropriate legal action.